 A set of unknown IR and NMR spectra for a variety of organic compounds will be available in the laboratory.
 A list of possible structures will be provided separately.
 Your TA will assign you two of the numbered unknowns.
-You will analyze the IR and NMR data and match your spectra to one of the possible structures.
-In your laboratory notebook, you should identify each of your unknowns.
+You will analyze the NMR data and match your spectra to one of the possible structures.
+On the report sheet, you should identify each of your unknowns.
 You should include a list of the pertinent IR absorptions and NMR signals along with the identity of the group that each signal corresponds to.
 You should also include a brief explanation of how you identified your unknown based on piecing together this data.